ata4/glrage/README.md

-This is an OpenGL wrapper for the ATI 3D C Interface (ATI3DCIF) and DirectDraw 2.
+GLRage is an OpenGL wrapper for the ATI 3D C Interface (ATI3DCIF) and DirectDraw 2.
 It allows to play vintage Windows 95/98 games designed for the ATI 3D Rage series on modern GPUs and Windows versions in FHD, UHD and beyond.

 It is based on a heavily modified version of [GLCIF](http://glcif.sourceforge.net/) that was originally tailored specifically for Tomb Raider, which has been ported to modern OpenGL and C++ with the goal to support more games.

-It also supports non-destructive memory patching, which allows .exe files to be untouched while applying patches on demand.
+It also supports non-destructive memory patching, which allows bug fixes and enhancements while leaving the original .exe files untouched.

 # Tested Games